CostinTanasoiu/LaunchboxPlugins/README.md

 ## Installation details

-To install the one available plugin, download the DLL file from the latest [release](https://github.com/SsjCosty/LaunchboxPlugins/releases), and add it to the Plugins subfolder from your main LaunchBox installation folder.
+To install any available plugins, download its corresponding DLL file from the latest [release](https://github.com/SsjCosty/LaunchboxPlugins/releases), and add it to the Plugins subfolder from your main LaunchBox installation folder.

 ## Online Video Links